-Located on Vancouver Island near Duncan, the Cowichan River Shack opens in June and offers nearly three hours of floating fun down the waterway.
+Located on Vancouver Island near Duncan, the Cowichan River Shack is now open and offers nearly three hours of floating fun down the waterway.
 Visitors may opt to bring their own fancy floatie or rent one from the Tube Shack.

 The relaxing float winds it way through the breathtaking Cowichan Valley, which offers scenic views of the forest, rolling hills and even some beautiful old bridges.
 What's more, the first hour of the float is extremely laid-back, providing the ideal time to relax under the bright summer sun.